 Housed in a former Fotomat booth (which in itself harkens back to a time when photos were taken with film which was then processed), the museum collection was originally comprised of crocheted objects Ms. Elf had collected over the years.
 It has since grown to include donations that have been made by the many fans of the museum.

-Based on my initial viewing of the slideshow, I was astonished at both the breadth and depth of the work and would guess that the museum houses the most complete crocheted poodle collection to be found anywhere in the world.
+Based on my initial viewing of the album, I was astonished at both the breadth and depth of the work and would guess that the museum houses the most complete crocheted poodle collection to be found anywhere in the world.